leofanzeres/s2i/README.md

 ### Get Started
 1. Install Pytorch and the other required packages listed above
 2. Clone or download this repository
-3. Download data binary files (currently only audio data available)
+3. Download binary files (currently only audio data available) from https://github.com/leofanzeres/s2i_data.git
-4. Download the audio autoencoder and the visual generator pretrained models
-5. Execute a quantitative test using the interpretability classifiers (to be made available)
+4. Execute a quantitative test using the interpretability classifiers (to be made available)
-6. Execute a qualitative test generating the translated images (to be made available)
+5. Execute a qualitative test generating the translated images (to be made available)
-7. Train the autoencoder model from scratch executing actions/train_net_audio_autoencoder.py
+6. Train the autoencoder model from scratch executing actions/train_net_audio_autoencoder.py
-8. Train the visual generator model from scratch and report the achieved interpretability executing ... (to be made available)
+7. Train the visual generator model from scratch and report the achieved interpretability executing ... (to be made available)

 ## Acknowledgments
 The present work was supported in part by the Brazilian National Council for Scientific and Technological Development (CNPq) under the PhD grant 200884/2015-8.
 Also, the work was partly supported by the Spanish State Research Agency (AEI) project PID2019-107579RB-I00/AEI/10.13039/501100011033.
 Furthermore, the authors are thankful to Santiago Pascual for his advice on the implementation of GANs.
 We also thank Josep Pujal for his support in using the computational resources of the Signal Theory and Communications Department at the Polytechnic University of Catalonia (UPC).